Works in Progress Webinar: Lessons learned from implementing an AI reference chatbot at the University of Calgary Library

 Description

-In this webinar, presenters from the University of Calgary will share about the genesis, implementation, and lessons learned from the AI reference chatbot, reflecting on the past three years of operation.
-In particular, they will discuss how the chatbot has deflected 50 percent of questions from the human-managed live chat, freeing 1.5 FTE reference staff to support higher level tasks.
-Participants will also learn how the Calgary team manages the chatbot, adjusting as conditions change, as well as how the AI chatbot is part of a broader AI strategy in the library.
+In this webinar, presenters from the University of Calgary share about the genesis, implementation, and lessons learned from the AI reference chatbot, reflecting on the past three years of operation.
+In particular, they discuss how the chatbot has deflected 50 percent of questions from the human-managed live chat, freeing 1.5 full-time equivalent reference staff to support higher level tasks.
+Presenters also show how the Calgary team manages the chatbot, adjusting as conditions change, as well as how the AI chatbot is part of a broader AI strategy in the library.

 This webinar will be relevant to anyone interested in how libraries are leveraging AI, particularly in the provision of student support.